Plan to Move to Thailand? The Expat Checklist

 Visas cater to various purposes; if you plan to work in Thailand, securing a work permit typically involves sponsorship from your employer.
 For short-term visits, a tourist visa is likely sufficient.
 Long-term stay options, such as retirement visas, are available for those envisioning their golden years in Thailand.
 Regardless of your situation, consulting the Thai embassy in your home country is recommended to explore visa options aligned with your needs, understand associated requirements, and ensure compliance with any health insurance prerequisites.

-Depending on your plans and living situation, you may find you don’t need some furniture items as many Thai apartments come at least partially furnished and if you come with nothing, Thailand is not short of shopping malls to stock up on furniture.
+Depending on your plans and living situation, you may find you don’t need some furniture items as many Thai apartments come at least partially furnished and if you come with nothing, Thailand is not short of shopping malls to stock up on furniture and artisans to custom based on your tastes.

 Accommodation

-A good way to get a sense of the neighbourhoods is to ask other expats who are living in Thailand for their advice on online forums (also available on Facebook expat groups).
+A good way to get a sense of the neighborhoods is to ask other expats who are living in Thailand for their advice on online forums (also available on Facebook expat groups).
 When you have a feel for where might best suit your lifestyle, take a look at what’s available on renting agency websites.
-You may prefer to organise a short-term rental for when you arrive, and then do some personal viewings on more long-term options when you’re situated.
+You may prefer to organize a short-term rental for when you arrive, and then do some personal viewings on more long-term options when you’re situated.

 Health

-Get comprehensive health insurance.
+Get comprehensive health insurance

 Ensure you and your family are covered for every eventuality, so you can get settled in your new home without worry.
 Look for insurance that offers a second medical opinion, 24/7 multi-lingual support team and direct billing.

-Get your vaccinations.
+Get your vaccinations updated

 Visit your GP to make sure you’re up to date with any vaccinations you might need in the tropics.
 If you are travelling with young children, you will need to check if they require any additional vaccinations.

-Find your nearest medical facility.
+Find your nearest medical facility in Thailand

-All main cities and urban areas in Thailand have at least one hospital and if you live in Bangkok, you can choose some of Asia’s leading hospitals.
+All main cities and urban areas in Thailand have at least one hospital and if you live in Bangkok, you can choose some of Asia’s leading hospitals

 Banking